 Fix 6.
 Keep Your Computer Cool

 Are you sure that your PC doesn’t have CPU Overheating issues?
-When users play Fortnite on a PC for a long time it put a lot of stress on your CPU GPU causing an increase in temperature.
+When users play Fortnite on a PC for a long time it put a lot of stress on their CPU GPU causing an increase in temperature.

 It’s important that your PC runs at a cool temperature you should check the air vents and if needed clear the dust.

 Fix 7.
-Update your graphics drivers
+Update your Graphics Drivers

 Mostly Fortnite FPS drops problem is associated with wrong, incompatible, outdated graphics drivers.
 Once you update your graphics drivers the problem goes away.

 If you update the graphics driver it will solve the black screen and performance-related issues.

 There are two ways to update your drivers: Manual and Automatic.